 - : This program offers the opportunity to spend a year of studies at the Institut international d’études françaises at the Université de Strasbourg.
 Students may earn up to 30 credits in French language, literature and/or cognates.
 These credits may be applied to the Minor, the Major and Honours programs.

-- (also offered in tandem with the Seville Spring Course) [This course is not offered in 2016]
+- (also offered in tandem with the Seville Spring Course)

 - Assistants d’anglais en France

 - Explore: Discover another region of Canada!
 Although offered in Canada with sponsorship from the federal government, the Explore Program also provides students with an exceptional opportunity to improve proficiency in French in a different geographic context.
 Explore is a five-week intensive language-immersion bursary program.
 You can take the program in the spring or summer.
 Please visit http://www.myexplore.ca/en/ for details.Mount Allison students planning to participate in the Explore Program are first required to obtain a Letter of Permission from the Registrar’s Office.
 Please apply as early as possible and at least one month prior to the commencement of the program.
 All participating Explore institutions provide participants with an official certificate.
 However, not all Explore institutions offer credit for the program.
 In order to earn transfer credits for the program you must attend an Explore institution that offers credit.
 Please confirm directly with the institution you will be attending whether they offer credit.
 Upon successful completion of the program at a credit-granting institution, students can obtain six non-designated credits in French Immersion at the 1000 level.
 It is your responsibility to have an official transcript sent directly from the host institution to the Registrar’s Office at Mount Allison.
 Although offered in Canada with sponsorship from the federal government, the Explore Program also provides students with an exceptional opportunity to improve proficiency in French in a different geographic context.